Deep-Mind-Hive/2D-imaging-DL/README.md

 #### MRI pre-processing ([code](https://github.com/naldeborgh7575/brain_segmentation/blob/master/code/brain_pipeline.py))

 One of the challenges in working with MRI data is dealing with the artifacts produced either by inhomogeneity in the magnetic field or small movements made by the patient during scan time.
-Oftentimes a bias will be present across the resulting scans (Figure 3), which can effect the segmentation results particularly in the setting of computer-based models.
+Oftentimes a bias will be present across the resulting scans, which can effect the segmentation results particularly in the setting of computer-based models.

 <img alt="Bias correction before and after" src="https://github.com/naldeborgh7575/brain_segmentation/raw/master/images/n4_correction.png" width=200>